 Richard T. Williams

 Seabee Construction Driver third class, USN, died on 6 January 1956 when the D-8 bulldozer he was driving broke through the ice and sank.
-He was hauling cargo along a track from the ice edge east toward Cape Evans; plans called for a land airstrip to be built between Cape Evans and Cape Royds to support future exploration and the construction of South Pole Station.
+He was hauling cargo along a track from the ice edge east toward Cape Evans, when his tractor crashed through the ice into 100 fathoms of water about two miles west of Cape Royds.
+Plans at the time called for a land airstrip to be built between Cape Evans and Cape Royds to support future exploration and the construction of South Pole Station.
 Heavy ice prevented the convoy from getting close to Ross Island, prompting the need for a long and hazardous traverse.
-(Shortly after the accident, this project was abandoned, and aircraft facilities were developed on the ice at what would become the Williams Air Operating Facility.)
+(Immediately after the accident, this project was abandoned, and aircraft facilities were developed on the ice at what would become the Williams Air Operating Facility.)

 His body was never recovered.
 Above is his photo and entry from the USS Wyandot (AKA-92) DF-I (1955-56) cruisebook, with thanks to OAE Don Leger.

-The following year the "Our Lady of the Snows" monument (left, 1957 photo from Bill Staskel) was erected on Hut Point in memory of Williams.
-At right is a photograph of the original dedication; chaplain Father Condit is playing the organ.
+The following year the "Our Lady of the Snows Shrine" (left, 1957 photo from Bill Staskel) was erected on Hut Point in memory of Williams.
+At right (photo by Patrick "Rediron" McCormick), the original dedication on 6 January 1957; chaplain Father Condit is playing the organ, which had been carried up the hill to the site.
 During the ceremony, David Grisez, a friend of Williams, played "Taps."